yard01/derby-database/readme.md

-Examples of creating a Data base and filling data in DBMS Derby
+Examples of creating a database and filling data in DBMS Derby

 Use the IJ console to execute scripts.